MatthewPymAnimations/TicTacToe-cmdConsole/README.md

 1. Clone this repository:
 2. Compile the source files using your preferred C++ compiler

+## Whats Next?

+- I created this as a way to practice c++ and to get the ball rolling in terms of creating a little portfolio of projects.
+- At present, there are no plans to continue developing this project.

 ## License

 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](https://github.com/MatthewPymAnimations/TicTacToe-cmdconsole-/blob/master/TicTacToe(cmdconsole)/LICENSE.txt) file for details.